terrywbrady/merritt-docker/PITCHME.md

-#### Running Merritt in Docker

-The official version of this presentation has moved to
+### The official version of this presentation has moved to

 https://gitpitch.com/cdluc3/merritt-docker